top of page

 The boys love the exhibits in the Exhibition Rd entrance gallery so we start there.
 Then, if there is a temporary exhibition we normally go and see that next.

-8:30am: We split up – one of us takes Charlie to see the roaring T-Rex and the dinosaur skeletons while the other one takes Fred to do one of the special activities
+8:30am: We split up – one of us takes our youngest to see the roaring T-Rex and the dinosaur skeletons while the other one takes our eldest to do one of the special activities

 9am: Meet by Andy’s Clock in the Hintz Hall then head to the café for snack time (no queues so super quick to buy ourselves a hot drink).
 Good chance for a toilet break too.